smartdevicelink/sdl_app_library_guides/docs/Other SDL Features/Using App Services/index.md

 ```
 !@

-@![iOS]
-#### Using the System Capability Manager
-In the current release, while the system capability manager supports getting the app services capability, it does not support automatically updating itself when the app services change.
-It must currently be polled through the `updateCapabilityType:completionHandler:` method.
-Therefore, until the `SystemCapabilityManager` is updated with support for auto-updating, we currently recommend using the raw `SDLGetSystemCapability` RPC and subscribing.
-!@

 ### 2. Getting and Subscribing to a Service Type's Data
 Once you have information about all of the services available, you may want to view or subscribe to a service type's data.
 To do so, you will use the `GetAppServiceData` RPC.